b45ch1/algopy/README.rst

             algorithm.
 For that, the sequence of operation is recorded by tracing the evaluation of the algorithm.
 Implementation in: `./algopy/tracer.py`

+    ALGOPY aims to provide algorithms in a clean and accessible way allowing quick understanding of the underlying algorithms.
+Therefore, it should be easy to port to other programming languages, take code snippets.
+    If optimized algorithms are wanted, they should be provided in a subclass derived from the reference implementation.

 Dependencies:
     ALGOPY Core: